LRydin/jumpdiff/contributions.md

 # Contributions
-JumpDiff has lived so far out of collaborations.
+jumpdiff has lived so far out of collaborations.
 We welcome reviews and ideas from everyone.
-If you want to share your ideas or report a bug, open an [issue](https://github.com/LRydin/JumpDiff/issues) here on GitHub, or contact us directly: [leonardo.rydin"at"gmail.com](mailto:leonardo.rydin@gmail.com)
+If you want to share your ideas or report a bug, open an [issue](https://github.com/LRydin/jumpdiff/issues) here on GitHub, or contact us directly: [leonardo.rydin"at"gmail.com](mailto:leonardo.rydin@gmail.com)

 We are happy to have you join us in furthering this project, helping us improve